beetbox/beets/docs/plugins/index.rst

 * `mstream`_: A music streaming server + webapp that can be used alongside beets.
 * :doc:`random`: Randomly choose albums and tracks from your library.
 * :doc:`spotify`: Create Spotify playlists from the Beets library.
+* :doc:`tweet`: Tweet the output of an album query.
 * :doc:`types`: Declare types for flexible attributes.
 * :doc:`web`: An experimental Web-based GUI for beets.